 I’ve always had a bit of a thing for botanic gardens, and in particular glasshouses, with their lush worlds behind glass.
 There is a sense of discovery and fantasy in these botanical collections, where disparate groups of plants are combined into credible climate-based landscapes.
 Although the glasshouses seem peaceful and calm, there is a palpable energy in the air, as if the structures are under threat from concerted efforts by the vegetation to expand and break free.

 As well as filling me with a little giddiness, the environments also trigger memories of travel, and even Fernweh – a kind of longing for faraway and unknown places.
 Their theatricality creates a feeling of anticipation; each visit is a journey of discovery.

-Each time I arrive the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
+Each time I arrive at the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
 Stepping through each of the side doors is like entering a series of miniature worlds.